rspencer01/PyOpenAL/README.md

 	pip install PyOpenAL

-PyOpenAL requires a dynamic OpenAL library (OpenAL32.dll).
+PyOpenAL requires a dynamic OpenAL library (e.g. OpenAL32.dll).
 You can use the [official OpenAL library](http://www.openal.org/) (deprecated) or the much better sounding [OpenAL Soft library](http://kcat.strangesoft.net/openal.html), which is still actively developed (or any other OpenAL compatible library).

 PyOpenAL provides OpenAL bindings, as you would find them in C++, meaning you can follow any [OpenAL C++ tutorial](http://www.openal.org/documentation/) with Python.